UBC-STAT/stat-201/docs/syllabus-page.md

 ####  Late/Absence

 - Regular attendance to lecture and tutorials is expected of students.
-Students who are unavoidably absent because of illness or other reasons should inform the instructor(s) of the course as soon as possible, preferably, prior to the start of the lecture/tutorial.
+Students who are unavoidably absent from numerous classes because of illness or other reasons should inform the instructor(s) of the course as soon as possible, preferably, prior to the start of the lecture/tutorial.
 - There will be no make-up exams.
 Students who miss Midterm 1, Midterm 2 or an assignment and want to request an Academic Concession need to contact the Instructor as soon as possible and provide a <a href="">self-declaration form</a>.
-Failing to present a declaration may result in a grade of zero.
+Failing to present a declaration may result in a grade of zero on the assessment.
 - Late submissions of **worksheets** and **tutorials** will receive a grade of 0.
+Note that one worksheet and one tutorial will be dropped at the end of the semester.
+If you have extenuating circumstances and need concessions beyond dropping one worksheet and one tutorial, please email the instructor.
 - For other assessments, late submission is defined as any work submitted after the deadline.
-Late submissions will receive a 50% deduction penalty of the original grade in the first occurrence.
-Hence a maximum attainable grade for the first piece of work submitted late is 50%.
-Any additional pieces of work that are submitted late will receive a grade of 0 for subsequent occurrences.
+Late submissions will receive a late penalty.

 ####  Autograder Policy